 - When this happened, I felt like you didn’t respect my role as their parent.

 With this in mind, it’s also worth noting that our children’s grandparents also deserve respect.
-There are ways of tackling these issues without being cruel and unappreciative of the role that grandparents play in our kids’ lives.
+There are ways of tackling these issues without being cruel and unappreciative of grandparents’ role in our kids’ lives.

-Should You “Punish” Grandparents for Breaking the Rules?
+Should You “Punish” Grandma or Grandpa for Breaking the Rules?

 This is a tricky question.

-When it starts to feel like nothing you do for your children is good enough, or that your parents have zero respect for your decisions, the impulse might be to “punish them” for not obeying the boundaries you’ve set.
+When it starts to feel like nothing you do for your children is good enough or that your parents have zero respect for your decisions, the impulse might be to “punish them” for not obeying your boundaries.

 Is this the right decision, though?